 This post is about preparation.
 Like most things in life, if you are prepared before you start, things just go easier.
 Photography is no exception.

-When I’m helping a new photographer, I’ll start with the basics, but before we even start taking photos, I’ll have them review their camera settings.
+When I’m helping a new photographer, I’ll start with the basics, but before we even start taking photos, I’ll have them review their camera settings and prepare for the shot.
 With digital cameras today, there are more items than ever on ‘the checklist’.
 I’ve written out what I check and I’m also including an easy to print checklist that you can put on top of your camera case to remind you.

 Do you have a memory card in the camera?